 Platform-As-A-Service.
-We generate platform-as-a-service ("PaaS") revenues pursuant to arrangements with brand and media partners, retail venues, game publishers and broadcasters that allow our partners to run amateur esports experiences, and or capture specifically curated gameplay content that is tailored for our partners' distribution channels, leveraging and powered by our Super League gaming and content technology platform.
-PaaS revenue arrangements for one-off branded experiences, and or, the development of content tailored specifically for our partners' distribution channels typically provide for a contractual delivery or performance date, and as such revenues are recognized when performance is substantially complete and or delivery occurs.
+We generate platform-as-a-service ("Paa\$") revenues pursuant to arrangements with brand and media partners, retail venues, game publishers and broadcasters that allow our partners to run amateur esports experiences, and or capture specifically curated gameplay content that is tailored for our partners' distribution channels, leveraging and powered by our Super League gaming and content technology platform.
+Revenue for PaaS arrangements for one-off branded experiences and/or the development of content tailored specifically for our partners' distribution channels that provide for contractual delivery or performance date, is recognized when performance is substantially complete and or delivery occurs.
+Revenue for PaaS arrangements that include performance obligations satisfied over time whereby customers simultaneously receive and consume the benefits under the agreement as we satisfy our performance obligations over the applicable contract term, is recognized over the contract term based upon estimates of progress toward complete satisfaction of the contract performance obligations (typically utilizing a time, effort or delivery-based method of estimation).

 Direct to Consumer Revenue.
 Direct to consumer revenues include tournament fees, digital subscriptions and merchandise.
 Direct to consumer revenues have primarily consisted of the sale of season passes to gamers for participation in our in-person and or online multiplayer gaming experiences.
 For the periods presented herein, season passes for gaming experiences were primarily comprised of multi-week packages and also include one-time, single experience admissions.
-For the three months ended March 31, 2019, digital subscription revenues include revenues related to our Minehut asset acquisition in June 2018, which provides various Minecraft server hosting services on a subscription basis to the Minecraft gaming community.
+For the three and six months ended June 30, 2019, digital subscription revenues include revenues related to our Minehut asset acquisition in June 2018, which provides various Minecraft server hosting services on a subscription basis to the Minecraft gaming community.